How We Help

 The cost of probate typically depends on the size of the estate.
 Costs that will need to be paid include attorneys fees, court costs, and miscellaneous costs for services like appraisals and broker commissions.
 In most cases, these expenses can be paid out of the assets of the estate.

-For set asides, we charge a flat fee of $1,800.00, plus reimbursement for the court filing fee and other costs.
+For set asides, our fees start at $2,500.00, plus reimbursement for the court filing fee and other costs.
+The exact fee may vary depending on the circumstances.

 For summary administrations and general administrations, we charge a flat fee under the statutory formula set forth in NRS 150.060 for probate attorneys fees, which is based on a percentage of the estate’s value.
 This way, the estate doesn’t have to worry about unexpected hourly bills and can better anticipate the amount of attorney’s fees that will be paid at the end of the probate.